 These events are for heads of campaigns and campaign leads only as we will be discussing strategic issues.

 As campaigners, there are many different ways to create change.
-More than often we use legislation/regulation as the main route but social change can sometimes require a different approach, and therefore different tactics for the same outcome.
+Often we use legislation/regulation as the main route but social change can sometimes require a different approach, and therefore different tactics for the same outcome.
 Creating and causing behavioural change on a widespread basis is just one example of where we can diversify and enhance our campaigning approach.

 Using behaviour change theory with our traditional influencing campaigning we can change attitudes and win over the hearts and minds of audiences that wouldn’t necessarily be natural supporters of our causes, while also pushing for policy changes.